adphi-lp/adphi-www/docpad/src/render/house.html.md

 <br />
 <br />

-We have 53 rooms, spread over five floors of one to three halls per floor and around four rooms per hall.
+We have 38 rooms, spread over four floors of one to three halls per floor and around four rooms per hall.
 Each hall has its own newly-renovated bathroom, and each floor has a large lounge which brothers use to study, socialize, and relax at all hours of the day.

 <img src="/images/3rdlounge.jpg">